• Skip to primary navigation

 • Spread the jackfruit onto a baking sheet with parchment paper or a silicone baking mat to reheat leftovers.
 Cook in a 350-degree oven for 20 minutes.

-Now you know how to make BBQ jackfruit, share this fantastic BBQ jackfruit recipe with your family and friends.
+Now you know how to make a BBQ jackfruit sandwich, share this fantastic BBQ jackfruit recipe with your family and friends.

 Vegan Recipes the Whole Family Will Love